hewison-chris/agora-cl-docs/website/docs/advanced/maintaining-uptime.md

 ### Docker

-You can use Docker to run your beacon node and validators as background services.
+You can use Docker to run your Agora node and validators as background services.
 See [Install with Docker](../install/install-with-docker).
 You can monitor and view your running Docker containers using `docker ps`.

 ### Systemd (Linux)

 Linux systems allow for easy running of services in the background through a daemon process called [systemd](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal).
 You can follow the tutorial posted by [Digital Ocean](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal) on setting up systemd services.

-You can run your beacon node with the following systemd configuration, where you can modify some of the fields and flags to your liking.
+You can run your Agora node with the following systemd configuration, where you can modify some of the fields and flags to your liking.
 Assuming your agora-cl.sh script is at `/home/agora-cl/agora-cl.sh`.

 ```text
 [Unit]